ESXi supports NFS protocols version 3 and 4.1. To support both versions, ESXi uses two different NFS clients.

-- You can create a new NFS 4.1 datastore, and then use Storage vMotion to migrate virtual machines from the old datastore to the new one.
+- Create the NFS 4.1 datastore, and then use Storage vMotion to migrate virtual machines from the old datastore to the new one.

 - Use conversion methods provided by your NFS storage server.
 For more information, contact your storage vendor.

-- Unmount from one version and then mount as the other.
+- Unmount the NFS 3 datastore, and then mount as NFS 4.1 datastore.